-I never gave much thought to an ordinary chocolate bar.
-However there is actually a lot more to a chocolate bar than meets the eye.
+In the past I never gave much thought to an ordinary chocolate bar.
+The truth is that there is actually a lot more to a chocolate bar than meets the eye.
 Little did I realize that chocolate can be grown with child labor, have environmental consequences and can contain pesticide residue.
-I’ve since learned more about chocolate and I consider the source of my chocolate more carefully.
-There a few brands of ethical fair-trade certified chocolate bars that are worth investing in when that crazy chocolate craving hits.
+Since I’ve learned more about chocolate I consider the source of my chocolate more carefully.
+There a few brands of ethical fair-trade certified chocolate bars that are worth investing in when a crazy chocolate craving hits.
 Check out some of the best fair trade chocolate brands below.

 Consequences of Cheap Chocolate